Iowa Alcohol and Drug Use Statistics

 Medication-assisted treatment (MAT) uses medicines, along with counseling and behavioral therapies, to provide a “whole-patient” approach to treating substance use disorders.
 The Food and Drug Administration (FDA) has authorized select medications to treat alcohol or opioid addiction.
 These medications alleviate the withdrawal symptoms and emotional cravings that trigger chemical imbalances in the body.4

 Methadone is prescribed to treat opioid use disorder (OUD).
 It is one component of a complete treatment plan, which includes counseling and other behavioral health therapies to provide patients with a whole-person approach.
 It’s a long-acting, full opioid agonist and is classified as a schedule II-controlled drug.
-You take it daily, as a liquid, powder, or in diskette form.
-A practitioner must supervise the administration of methadone to treat OUD.
-After a period, patients may be allowed to take methadone at home between program visits.5

-Suboxone (the brand name) is a drug combination of buprenorphine and naloxone used to terat opioid addiction.
+Suboxone (the brand name) is a drug combination of buprenorphine and naloxone used to treat opioid addiction.
 Buprenorphine is a partial opioid agonist, while naloxone is an opioid antagonist that binds to opioid receptors and reverses/blocks the effects of other opioids (i.e., heroin, morphine, and oxycodone).

 Antabuse (disulfiram) is used to help battle your alcohol addiction.
 Antabuse is not a cure, but it will discourage you from drinking because of the unpleasant effects it causes if you mix it with alcohol.
 Antabuse, which is available in tablet form and taken daily, is dispensed by prescription only.
-It should never be taken while intoxicated and should not be taken for at least 12 hours after consuming alcohol.4

 Acamprosate is used for those combating alcohol use disorder.
 Normally, acamprosate administration will begin on day five post-no alcohol, attaining full effectiveness in 5 to 8 days.
 It is offered in tablet form to be taken three times per day at the same time.
-Common side effects are upset stomach, diarrhea appetite loss, dizziness, anxiety, and difficulty sleeping.4

 - You prefer the area in Iowa